gjbauer/gkerndev/Docs/02_basickernel.md

 ### Assemble and Link!

-Now, we must assemble 'start.asm' as well as use the linker script, 'link.ld' shown above, to create our kernel's binary for GRUB to load.
+Now, we must assemble 'start.s' & 'boot.S' as well as use the linker script, 'link.ld' shown above, to create our kernel's binary for GRUB to load.
 The simplest way to do this in Unix is to create a makefile script to do the assembling, compiling, and linking for you, however, most of the people here including myself, use a flavour of Windows.
 Here, we can create a batch file.
 A batch file is simply a collection of DOS commands